vorachaitya/BlockChain/README.md

 >
 > * 22,000-21,000=1,000 units will be returned

+#### Decentralized Autonomous Organisation(DAO)

-**Decentralized Autonomous Organisation(DAO):** DAO is a program written on smart contract.If there are few things that repetitive in nature and which doesn't require much logic,then we can simply add them in smart contract.It will work exactly same as an organisation and will also maintain a heirarchy.It works on it's won and there is no human intervention.Thus,it is an autonomous organisation.
+DAO is a program written on smart contract.If there are few things that repetitive in nature and which doesn't require much logic,then we can simply add them in smart contract.It will work exactly same as an organisation and will also maintain a heirarchy.It works on it's won and there is no human intervention.Thus,it is an autonomous organisation.

 ![DAO](https://user-images.githubusercontent.com/90527884/212657647-d5f67da0-c5af-4fa8-accc-0510bcff1e40.jpg)

+#### Hard Fork

-**Hard Fork:** During a hard fork,software implementing a protocol and its mining procedures is upgraded.Once a user upgrades their software,that version rejects all transactions from older software,effectively creating a new branch of the blockchain.However,those users who retain the old software continue to process transactions.Changes made here irreversible.
+During a hard fork,software implementing a protocol and its mining procedures is upgraded.Once a user upgrades their software,that version rejects all transactions from older software,effectively creating a new branch of the blockchain.However,those users who retain the old software continue to process transactions.Changes made here irreversible.

 ![hard_fork](https://user-images.githubusercontent.com/90527884/212661502-592f256f-3a0d-4ef3-b6d2-af65c57dcccb.jpg)

+#### Soft Fork

-**Soft Fork:** Soft forks are a change to protocol,but the end product remains unchanged.A soft fork is a backward-compatible upgrade,meaning that the upgraded nodes can still communicate with the non-upgraded ones.Old nodes(not upgraded nodes) could still validate blocks and transactions(the formatting didn't break the rules),but they just wouldn't understand them.
+Soft forks are a change to protocol,but the end product remains unchanged.A soft fork is a backward-compatible upgrade,meaning that the upgraded nodes can still communicate with the non-upgraded ones.Old nodes(not upgraded nodes) could still validate blocks and transactions(the formatting didn't break the rules),but they just wouldn't understand them.

 ![Soft_fork](https://user-images.githubusercontent.com/90527884/212682604-00f7b3f3-5934-45eb-a9bc-40076dd172d0.jpg)

-**Initial Coin Offering(ICO):**
+#### Initial Coin Offering(ICO)

 ![ICO](https://user-images.githubusercontent.com/90527884/212683935-a3f47fe5-a3c5-4800-969a-3da8f79db4e2.jpg)

-**ETH 2.0**
+#### ETH 2.0

 > - It is scalable,i.e,more number of nodes can be added to the blockchain as compared to ETH 1.0
 > - It is more secure because since more number of nodes can be added,therefore before adding a block,it will be verified by those extra nodes as compared to ETH 1.0